Plain neoprene

 Smooth Neoprene:

-This neoprene has a surface texture much smoother than the plain.
+This neoprene has a surface texture much smoother than plain neoprene.
 It’s commonly used in clothing and wetsuits.

 Textured neoprene